-The complexity of the graph query problem depends on the topology of the query graph G_Q , the topology of the graph G, and the similarity function h.
-In the general case, the problem of finding simple alignments is in general equivalent to subgraph isomorphism [8], which is computationally hard.
+The complexity of the graph query problem depends on the topology of the query graph $G_Q$ , the topology of the graph $G_Q$ , and the similarity function $G_Q$ .
+In the general case, the problem of finding simple alignments is in general equivalent to subgraph isomorphism (Garey and Johnson, 1979), which is computationally hard.
 In this paper, we focus on efficient query algorithms by exploiting the underlying biological constraints.
-Specifically, motivated by known pathways in KEGG [12], we consider restricted query topologies, i.e., the query graph being a tree, and a graph of bounded treewidth (see also [17]).
-For these special structures, we adapt the color coding method of Alon et al. [1] to make the problem tractable.
+Specifically, motivated by known pathways in KEGG (Kanehisa et al., 2004), we consider restricted query topologies, i.e., the query graph being a tree, and a graph of bounded treewidth (Pinter et al., 2005).
+For these special structures, we adapt the color coding method of Alon et al. (1995) to make the problem tractable.

 Color coding is a randomized technique for finding simple paths and simple cycles of a specified length k within a given graph of size n.
 The basic idea is to randomly assign k colors to the vertices of the graph and then search for colorful paths in which each color is used exactly once.
-Thus, rather than having to maintain a list of vertices visited so far (of size $O(n^k)$), one can maintain a list of colors at considerably lower complexity $(O(2^k))$.
+Thus, rather than having to maintain a list of vertices visited so far (of size $O(n^k)$ ), one can maintain a list of colors at considerably lower complexity $(O(2^k))$ .

 The use of the color coding technique within a query algorithm is intuitively similar.
 We construct an optimal alignment by extending optimal sub-alignments using dynamic programming.
 Adding a network vertex to the optimal alignment can be done only if this vertex is not already contained in the sub-optimal alignment.
 Thus, naively, each potential sub-optimal alignment should maintain the list of at most k vertices already matched.
 This yields $O(n^k)$ potential alignments.
-In color coding, we apriori color each network vertex randomly with one of k colors, looking for a colorful alignment.
-Consequently, we only need to maintain a list of used colors (of size $O(2^k)$), which significantly reduces the computation time.
-However, the computation returns a correct answer only if the optimum alignment is colorful, which happens with probability $\frac{k!}{k^k} \simeq e^{-k}$.
-Therefore, if we repeat the experiment $\ln(\frac{1}{\epsilon})e^k$ times, we get the optimum alignment with probability at least $1 - \epsilon$ for any desired value of ε .
+In color coding, we a priori color each network vertex randomly with one of k colors, looking for a colorful alignment.
+Consequently, we only need to maintain a list of used colors (of size $O(2^k)$ ), which significantly reduces the computation time.
+However, the computation returns a correct answer only if the optimum alignment is colorful, which happens with probability $\frac{k!}{k^k} \simeq e^{-k}$ .
+Therefore, if we repeat the experiment $\ln(\frac{1}{\epsilon})e^k$ times, we get the optimum alignment with probability at least $1 - \epsilon$ for any desired value of $\epsilon$ .

-3.1 Tree Query
+3.1.
+Tree query